Your cart is currently empty!

 We are going to share with you our hard-gained wisdom about LED lights that comes after years of experience along with some science-approved advice for your facility on the best way to convert a 400-watt Metal Halide to LED.
-So, if you have a warehouse, parking lot, gym, manufacturing facility, shop, or tennis court, we can show you how easy it is to convert from metal halide and high-pressure sodium fixtures to LED for indoor and outdoor lighting.
+So, if you have a warehouse, parking lot, gym, manufacturing facility, shop, industrial spaces, or a tennis court, we can show you how easy it is to convert from metal halide and high-pressure sodium fixtures to LED for indoor and outdoor lighting.